mvolkmann/blog/src/git.md

   in the editor where you will compose a commit message, which helps you write a good one.

-- When work on the feature branch is finished, or periodically, rebase the main branch only the feature branch with the following:
+- When work on the feature branch is finished, rebase the feature branch onto the `main` branch with the following:

   - `git checkout main`
   - `git pull`
-  - `git checkout my-feat`
-  - `git rebase -i main`
+  - `git rebase -i my-feat`

   The `-i` flag (for "interacive") causes git to open a text editor where you can make changes to commits.
 It uses Vim by default.